 AVAnnotate Glossary

 Annotation: Annotations are user-created and correspond to a point of time or a range of time in the audio or video.
-Annotations contain information about the media.
-This information might include the words people say (the transcript or captions); descriptions of historical and cultural contexts or about what is happening on the media; information about features of the media, like shot sequence, volume, or lighting; notes about the quality of the media; or conceptual notes or themes among a wide range of possible topics.
+Technically, annotations include time-stamps, annotation bodies of different types (e.g., transcripts, captions, or notes), and index terms.
+They refer to contextual information about the media.
+Annotation types might include the words people say (the transcript or captions); descriptions of historical and cultural contexts or about what is happening in the media; information about features of the media (e.g., shot sequence, volume, or lighting); notes about the quality of the media; or conceptual notes or themes among a wide range of possible topics.

-Annotation Set: Annotation sets refer to multiple sets of annotations that can be associated with a given media.
-Examples could include one annotation set in English and one annotation set in Spanish or different annotation sets for transcripts and caption annotations.
+Annotation Set: Annotation sets refer to a grouping of annotations that can be associated with a given media.
+Every annotation is part of an annotation set.
+Like using different index terms or tags, users might choose to create different annotation sets for filtering annotations in the published project based on annotation types, language, or annotation creator.
+One annotation set could be in English, for example, and one annotation set in Spanish, or there could be different annotation sets for transcripts and caption annotations.
 Collaborators can also upload different annotation sets for each collaborator.
 Tags and tag groups can be associated with particular annotation sets, and annotation sets can be filtered separately on the published site.

 AV Items: AV items in AVAnnotate refer to audiovisual moving-image or sound artifacts.
 In AVAnnotate, annotations are associated with timestamps that correspond to these time-based artifacts.
 AVAnnotate does not store AV items.
 If AV items are freely available online and playable, they can be referenced as links in an AVAnnotate project.
 Users may still create and display indexable, time-stamped annotations for Offline Media that cannot be referenced online for privacy, copyright, or other reasons (such as the lack of a digital asset).
 In these cases, a media player will not appear on the published page, but the annotations will appear.